vanthome/winston-elasticsearch/README.md

 - `client` An [elasticsearch client](https://www.npmjs.com/package/elasticsearch) instance.
 If given, all following options are ignored.
 - `clientOpts` An object hash passed to the ES client.
 See [its docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html) for supported options.
 - `waitForActiveShards` [`1`] Sets the number of shard copies that must be active before proceeding with the bulk operation.
-- `pipeline` [none] Sets the pipeline id to preprocess incoming documents with.
+- `pipeline` [none] Sets the pipeline id to pre-process incoming documents with.
 See [the bulk API docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-bulk).

 ## Important

 When changing the `indexPrefix` and/ or the `transformer`,